 Programs with images, word games, subtitles and flashcards prove excellent tools for visual learners.
 For example, the famous Rosetta Stone language system relies almost solely on a flashcard approach with very little verbal instruction.
 Auditory learners catch details by listening to conversations and recognizing commonly used words.
 Listening comprehension, recordings and conversation practices appeal most to these learners.
 The best Spanish learning software if you are an auditory learner allows you to record and playback your own voice during mock conversations.
 If you learn best this way, look for audio-based programs like Pimsleur or Rocket Spanish that center most lessons on conversations and spoken vocabulary.
 These programs can record and display the nuances of your Spanish compared to native speakers to improve your pronunciation.

-If you want a customized learning experience, avoid programs that map out a strict self-study course for you and recognize only one way of how to learn Spanish.
-Look for software that offers you the abilities to personalize your learning paths, track your progress, make use of extra internet resources and use the program on mobile devices.
+Whatever your learning style, the best results come for consistent practice and a customized learning experience.
+Try to avoid programs that map out a strict self-study course for you and recognize only one way to learn Spanish.
+Look for software that allows you to personalize your learning path, track your progress, make use of extra internet resources and use the program on mobile devices.

 As you narrow down your Spanish language product choices, look for programs that make it obvious how to navigate the product screens and modules.
-If you are stuck, you should be able to quickly find help from within the application.
-In case you encounter a problem that requires you to contact the publisher, it should be easy to reach support, and it should be clear from the website or manual when support is available to respond to your inquiry.
+If you are stuck, you should be able to find help from inside the application.
+In case you encounter a problem that requires you to contact the publisher, it should be easy to reach support and clear from the website or manual when support is available to respond to your inquiry.

 If you want to learn Spanish, you have established a worthy goal.
 If your work schedule or family responsibilities make it difficult for you to take a language class at the local community college, instructional software is one of the best ways for you to learn Spanish.
-Spanish learning software is convenient because it leaves it up to you how to schedule your time and allows you to study at your own pace.
+Spanish learning software is convenient because it leaves scheduling your time up to you and allows you to study at your own pace.